Koosjuh/TeamPurple/Incident Handeling/Powershell Scripts for Incidents/readme.md

 # Get-ScamSpurTriage

+**Note**
+This is a legacy name.
+Spur does not support this, I now use Proxycheck.io.

 PowerShell function for SOC IP enrichment using:

 - **Scamalytics API v3** for location, ISP, risk score, and datacenter/TOR context